pfunks/TCTest/test_faq.md

 ## How do I transfer my STEEM or SBD into savings?

+Your savings balance is STEEM and SBD coins that are subject to 3 day withdraw waiting period.
+This is an extra security measure in case your account is hacked.
+To transfer STEEM or SBD coins into savings, click on the dropdown arrow next to STEEM or STEEM DOLLARS in your wallet, and select "Transfer to Savings".

 ## What languages are supported?

 English is the primary language used on the SteemIt platform, but communities are forming around other languages.